-Jean-Charles de Castelbajac, Patron of the Prize; Lola Gonzalez, Artist and winner 2016/2017; Montse Aguer, Director of the Centre for Dalinian Studies; Colette Barbier, Director of the Fondation d’Entreprise Ricard; Nicolas Bourriaud, Art Theorist and Curator; Philippe Dagen, Writer and Professor at Université Paris I Panthéon-Sorbonne; Jean de Loisy, President of the Palais de Tokyo; Jennifer Flay, Director of the FIAC; Marta Gili, Director of the Jeu de Paume; Henri Loyrette, Conseiller d’État; Maryvonne Pinault, Collector; Claire Moulène; Art Adviser and Franka Holtmann, General Manager of Le Meurice; Hans-Ulrich Obrist, guest of honor.
+Jean-Charles de Castelbajac, Patron of the Prize; Lola Gonzalez, artist and winner 2016/2017; Montse Aguer, Director of the Centre for Dalinian Studies; Colette Barbier, Director of the Fondation d’Entreprise Ricard; Nicolas Bourriaud, Art Theorist and Curator; Philippe Dagen, Writer and Professor at Université Paris, Panthéon-Sorbonne; Jean de Loisy, President of the Palais de Tokyo; Jennifer Flay, Director of the FIAC; Marta Gili, Director of the Jeu de Paume; Henri Loyrette, Conseiller d’État; Maryvonne Pinault, Collector; Claire Moulène, Art Advisor; Franka Holtmann, General Manager of Le Meurice; Hans-Ulrich Obrist, guest of honour.

-On Wednesday 7th of June 2017, the jury for the Meurice Prize for contemporary art met in closed session to preselect six artists and their gallery:
+On Wednesday, June 7, 2017. the jury for the Meurice Prize for contemporary art met in closed session to preselect six artists and their galleries:

 MORGAN COURTOIS / Galerie Balice Hertling